A method to determine wall shear stress from mean profiles in turbulent boundary layers: Introduction

 \cite{volino2018} used integral analysis of the mean streamwise momentum equation to obtain a relation between mean velocity and Reynolds shear stress profiles, that was subsequently used to determine $u_{\tau}$ from measured profiles.
 The utility of the method was shown through application to experimental data including zero pressure gradient cases from smooth and rough walls, and smooth wall cases with favorable and adverse pressure gradients.
 Although their method is generally applicable, it has two main issues: (i) the formulation attempts to minimize dependence on streamwise gradients, but some dependence remains, making data from two or more streamwise locations necessary and the process of determining $u_{\tau}$ iterative, and (ii) since the method requires numerical integration of the profiles in the wall-normal direction, the accuracy deteriorates if near-wall data is omitted.
 In order to improve the accuracy in such cases, they either used the trapezoidal rule or an assumed velocity profile to account for the missing contribution.
 The requirement to have data at multiple streamwise locations to obtain streamwise gradients was mitigated by \cite{womack2019} by essentially using a skin-friction law and connecting the streamwise gradient to the wall-normal gradient using a universal $W$.
 However, this makes the method sensitive to the choice of $W$ and the constants in the law of the wall.

 It is clear that most of the issues in determining $u_{\tau}$ from profile data stem from the presumption of a universal mean velocity profile that is valid in the inner layer or throughout the TBL.
-Therefore, a method is proposed in this paper to determine $u_{\tau}$ from mean profile measurements without any assumption of a universal mean velocity profile, thereby avoiding all issues associated with uncertainties in the constants of the assumed profile.
-The method utilizes profiles of the mean velocity and the mean shear stress without requiring any near-wall ($y < 0.2 \delta$) data.
+Therefore, a method is proposed to determine $u_{\tau}$ from mean profile measurements without any assumption of a universal mean velocity profile, thereby avoiding all issues associated with uncertainties in the constants of the assumed profile.
+The method utilizes profiles of the mean velocity and the mean shear stress without requiring any near-wall ($\eta < 0.2$) data, which is challenging to acquire at high $Re$ \citep{vallikivi2015,samie2018}.
+Presence of wall roughness and pressure gradients brings additional complications.
 The method is based on integral analysis of the streamwise momentum equation but does not require profiles at multiple streamwise locations, wall-normal integration of data or any iterative procedure to determine $u_{\tau}$ accurately.
+The method is also shown to be general enough to include wall roughness and is extended to include pressure gradient gradients.

 The paper is organized as follows.
-The proposed method is described in Section \ref{sec:model}.
+The proposed method for zero pressure gradient (ZPG) TBL is described in Section \ref{sec:model}.
 Section \ref{sec:data} describes the databases used in the present work.
-The performance of the method is discussed in Section \ref{sec:res}.
+The performance of the proposed method for smooth and rough wall ZPG TBL is discussed in Section \ref{sec:res}.
+In order to extend the method for pressure gradient TBL, a novel model each for mean stress and wall-normal velocity is first derived, which is subsequently used to propose a method to determine $u_{\tau}$ and assess its performance in a variety of pressure gradient TBL cases in Section \ref{sec:pg}.
 Section \ref{sec:conc} concludes the paper.